-NATIONAL BIBLE BEE CHAMPION
+NATIONAL BIBLE BEE PARTNERSHIP

-Patrick Henry College will award a National Bible Bee Champion in the Senior category a guaranteed scholarship package of \$100,000 over four years on campus (\$25,000 per year).
+Patrick Henry College will award a National Bible Bee Champion in the Senior category a guaranteed scholarship package of \$25,000 per year while on campus, up to a maximum of \$100,000.

 PHC reserves the right to configure the scholarship package from currently available Academic, Merit, and Endowed scholarships.
 This scholarship package will be divided equally between eight semesters of on-campus study at PHC and must be initiated before attaining the age of 20.
 If a student is a finalist more than once in the senior category, the total scholarship package may not exceed the four year total tuition for the college.